DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/README.md

 This is a group project conducted by students in Newcastle University Computing School.

+[Click Here](http://fes-web.s3-website.eu-west-2.amazonaws.com/) to view our system on AWS.

 ## List of Documents:

 ### 1.Project Specification ([projectSpecification.md](https://github.com/DnsZhou/CSC8109-Group-Project-in-Cloud-Computing/blob/master/projectSpecification.md))